Warsaw Marathon

-It is one of two marathons hosted in the city, alongside the Orlen Warsaw Marathon, generally held in April.
+It is one of two marathons hosted in the city, alongside the Orlen Warsaw Marathon, which was held in 2013–2019.
 The marathon is one of five in the Crown of Polish Marathons program, along with the Dębno, Kraków, Poznań, and Wrocław Marathons.

 Polish competitors have traditionally triumphed in the early editions of the event both in the men's and women's competitions.
 However, since the fall of communism in 1989, the race has attracted more international participants who started to dominate the race.
 The current course records are 2:08:17 hours for men, set by John Kibet of Kenya in 2011, while Ethiopian Demissie Ayantu's run of 2:28:35 in 2022 is the fastest by a woman on the course.